University of Georgia

-The University of Georgia (UGA or Georgia) is a public land-grant research university with its main campus in Athens, Georgia, United States.
+The University of Georgia (UGA or Georgia) is a public land-grant, sea-grant, and space-grant research university with its main campus in Athens, Georgia, United States.
 Chartered in 1785, it is the first state-chartered public university in the United States.
-It is the flagship school of the University System of Georgia.
+It is the flagship university of the University System of Georgia.

 In addition to the main campuses in Athens with their approximately 470 buildings, the university has two smaller campuses located in Tifton and Griffin.
 The university has two satellite campuses located in Atlanta and Lawrenceville, and residential and educational centers in Washington, D.C., at Trinity College of Oxford University, and in Cortona, Italy.
 The total acreage of the university in 30 Georgia counties is 41,539 acre.

-The university is classified among "R1: Doctoral Universities – Very High research activity", and is considered to have "Very High" undergraduate admissions standards with "Higher Earnings".
-The University of Georgia's intercollegiate sports teams, commonly known by their Georgia Bulldogs name, compete in National Collegiate Athletic Association (NCAA) Division I and the Southeastern Conference (SEC).
+The university is classified among "R1: Doctoral Universities – Very High research activity and doctorate production", and is considered to have "Very High" undergraduate admissions standards with "Higher Earnings".
+The University of Georgia's intercollegiate sports teams, commonly known by their Georgia Bulldogs moniker, compete in National Collegiate Athletic Association (NCAA) Division I as part of the Southeastern Conference (SEC).
 The university has had more alumni as Rhodes Scholars since 1990 than nearly all other public universities in the country.
-Alumni also include a United States Poet Laureate, Emmy Award winners, Grammy Award winners, and multiple Super Bowl champions.
+Alumni also include a United States poet laureate, Emmy Award winners, Grammy Award winners, and multiple Super Bowl champions.